What is online banking?

 Online banking is a very safe way to do your banking.
 To do this you use a secure login and password to access your account on a secure site.
 There are also added precautions you can take to ensure security is maintained.

 Remember to always type in the full URL address in the address bar http://www.postbank.co.za .
 Use up to date anti-virus software and a personal firewall.
+Exercise caution if you are using a computer at an internet café or any other shared space.
+If you are uncertain about security, rather do nothing and contact Postbank.
+Remember that you should never give your password to anyone for any reason.

 Where is the safest place to do your online banking?